rufuspollock/rufuspollock.com/content/open-source-software-and-government.md

 <p><strong>C. Open Source Needs Support</strong><br /><strong>And Government / Civic Tech is an area where it can be provided effectively</strong></p>
 <p>Software has high fixed costs and a challenge for open source is to secure sufficient support investment to cover these fixed costs (1 - Economics)<br /> +<br />Governments are large spenders on IT and are bureaucratic: they can make rules to pre-commit up front (e.g. in procurement) and can feasibly coordinate whether at local, national or, even, international levels on buying and investment decisions related to software.</p>
 <p><strong><em>imply ...</em></strong></p>
-Government is especially well situated to support open source<br />AND<br />Government <em>has</em> the tools to provide systematic support<br />AND<br />Government <em>should</em> provide systematic support
+<p>Government is especially well situated to support open source<br />AND<br />Government <em>has</em> the tools to provide systematic support<br />AND<br />Government <em>should</em> provide systematic support</p>
 </div>

 ## How to Promote Open Software

 We have established in the previous section that there is a strong basis for promoting open software.
 This section provides specific strategic and tactical suggestions for how to do that.
 There are five proposals that we summarize here.
 Each of these is covered in more detail in the main section below.
-We especially emphasize the potential of the last three options as it does not require up-front participation by government and can be boot-strapped with philanthropic funding.
+We especially emphasize the potential of the last three options as they do not require up-front participation by government and can be boot-strapped with philanthropic funding.

 **1. Recognize and reward open source in IT procurement.**